Continuation Proof of Segments

 Generate zkWasm proofs for each segment.

-Aggregate the proofs generated above using continuation-batcher to generate the final batch proof, which is the proof that needs to be verified on the chain.
+Aggregate the proofs generated above using to generate the final batch proof, which is the proof that needs to be verified on the chain.

 Note: In the following tutorials, the characters starting with